AlbertWeichselbraun/humidity-probe-influxdb/README.md

 ## Features

 * Performs measurements every 60 seconds (customizable) and transfers them to an InfluxDB database.
-* Automatically detects the sensor's I2C bus ID.
+* Automatically detects the sensor type (BME280 or BMP280) and the sensor's I2C bus ID.
 * Minimize power consumption by
     - disabling Bluetooth
     - putting the ESP32 into light sleep mode between measurements